RipulHandoo/GeeksForGeeks/Data Structure/Prime List/README.md

 The nearest primes of 6 are 5 and 7,
 since 5 is smaller so, 5 will be chosen.
 The nearest prime of 10 is 11.

+# Your Task:
+The task is to complete the function primeList() which contains a reference to the head as the only argument.
+This function should return the head of the modified linked list.

+Expected Time Complexity: O(number of nodes * sqrt(value of node)).
+Expected Auxiliary Space: O(1).

+# Constraints:
+1 ≤ Number of Nodes ≤ 104
+1 ≤ Value on Node ≤ 104